 Several factors drove this German encounter with Brazilian music.
-One was jazz’s ideology, especially as promoted in post-war Germany.
-Jazz was seen as an inherently “universal” music (Berendt 1964b, 15).
-The emphasis on improvisation and practices like the jam session allowed for openness to experimentation, particularly in the modern jazz era.
-By the mid-1960s, several further factors coincided.
-First, there was a widespread reach amongst modern jazz musicians for “exotic” musics, in ways that replicated what was understood to have been the “jazz + samba” genesis of the bossa nova in Brazil.
+One was jazz’s ideology, especially as promoted in postwar Germany.
+Jazz was seen as an inherently “universal” music.
+The emphasis on improvisation and practices such as the jam session allowed openness to experimentation, particularly in the modern jazz era.
+By the mid-1960s, several other factors coincided.
+First, there was a widespread reach among modern jazz musicians for “exotic” musics, in ways that replicated what was understood to have been the “jazz + samba” genesis of the bossa nova in Brazil.
 Often, the outreach to exotic music took place in the context of avant-garde free jazz.
-However, recourse to the bossa nova and to other Brazilian musics was a counter-movement to free jazz.
-The bossa nova represented “the possibility of a gentler way, in an increasingly noisy world” (North American saxophonist Paul Winter quoted in van der Lee 1998, 52).
-Both Klaus Doldinger, and later Volker Kriegel, aligned themselves with a type of pop-jazz that was largely opposed to free jazz, and approached Brazilian musics in that context.
+However, recourse to the bossa nova and to other Brazilian musics was a countermovement to free jazz.
+The bossa nova represented “the possibility of a gentler way, in an increasingly noisy world.”
+Both Klaus Doldinger, and later Volker Kriegel, aligned themselves with a type of pop-jazz that was largely opposed to free jazz, and they approached Brazilian musics in that context.

 Another important impetus for these musical engagements was the changing brief of the Goethe-Institut.
-Without the Goethe-Institut, Germany’s jazz engagement with Brazilian musical culture might have been much slighter, and more a matter of individual musicians’ fantasies.
-Especially in the wake of 1968, the Institut’s policy shifted from the idea of representing German culture as a thing, to exploring the idea of culture as process (Hurley 2004).
-The Institut had already for some years been interested in sending jazz musicians abroad, including to Brazil.
-Now, however, it began to reach out more, and to provide the basis for collaborative, dialogic projects.
-Jazz, already understood as being international and capable of engaging with other musics, and as being as much about process as about the final “product,” was the ideal vehicle for such projects.
-This policy especially bore fruit in Salvador do Bahia, where the Institut not only provided a location for concerts by German jazzers, but also significant, ongoing support for local musicians such as Djalma Correa and the Grupo Baiafro.
-It also leapt at the opportunity of bringing the two groups together, and moving beyond the jam session model by providing valuable time and space for more thoroughgoing musical encounters.
+Without the Goethe-Institut, Germany’s jazz engagement with Brazilian musical culture might have been much slighter and more a matter of individual musicians’ fantasies.
+Especially in the wake of 1968, the Goethe-Institut’s policy shifted from the idea of representing German culture as a thing to exploring the idea of culture as process.
+The Goethe-Institut had for some years been interested in sending jazz musicians abroad, including to Brazil.
+Now, however, it began to reach out more and to provide the basis for collaborative, dialogic projects.
+Jazz, already understood as being international and capable of engaging with other musics and as being as much about process as about the final product, was the ideal vehicle for such projects.
+This policy especially bore fruit in Salvador do Bahia, where the Goethe-Institut provided not only a location for concerts by German jazzers but also significant, ongoing support for local musicians such as Djalma Correa and the Grupo Baiafro.
+It also leapt at the opportunity to bring the two groups together and move beyond the jam session model by providing valuable time and space for more thoroughgoing musical encounters.

-These musical encounters did not always necessarily “work” for all the partners.
-As the discussion of Salomão indicated, even at the time, there were long debates about how much each of the partners shared, how much they differed and how much they could and should accommodate the other.
-However this was necessarily the case with any such experimental process.
-Some meetings were ill-starred from the beginning, in part due to the attitude of the Germans.
-When Klaus Doldinger returned to Brazil in 1978, for example, he simply employed Brazilian percussionists to add colour to an otherwise unchanged musical concept (Schreiner 2011).
+These musical encounters did not always necessarily work for all the partners.
+As the discussion of Salomão indicated, even at the time there were long debates about how much each of the partners shared, how much they differed, and how much they could and should accommodate the other.
+However, this was necessarily the case with any such experimental process.
+Some meetings were ill-fated from the beginning, in part because of the attitude of the Germans.
+When Klaus Doldinger returned to Brazil in 1978, for example, he simply employed Brazilian percussionists to add color to an otherwise unchanged musical concept.
 A 2004 tour of South America by another German All-Star group was also problematic.
-In Schreiner’s opinion, this was another case of “the Brazilians [making] background music for the German stars” (Schreiner 2011).
+In Schreiner’s opinion, this was another case of “the Brazilians [making] background music for the German stars.”